You may need to restart Typora after install Pandoc if you receive an error that Typora cannot find Pandoc.

 Import supports files with these extensions: .docx, .latex, .tex, .ltx, .rst, .rest, .org, .wiki, .dokuwiki, .textile, .opml, .epub.

-Export supports file formats of: HTML, PDF (these two do not need Typora), Docx, odt, rtf, Epub, LaTeX, Media Wiki.
+Export supports file formats: HTML, PDF (these two do not need Pandoc installed), docx, odt, rtf, Epub, LaTeX, Media Wiki.

 Pandoc itself supports more file types which Typora does not yet integrate.
 It has more details here.